-Since childhood I am fascinated by technology and science.
-I will never be able to thank enough my mother, Ruth, for having provided me with a house full of books, magazines, comics and toys which challenged my curiosity.
+Since childhood, I am fascinated by technology and science.
+I will never thank my mother enough for having provided me with a house full of books, magazines, comics and toys which challenged my curiosity.

-During the 6th grade I got caught by an arid theme on Math: Polynomials.
+During the 6th grade, I got caught by an arid theme on Math: Polynomials.
 Yes, a dry subject.
-But somehow my interest on Math was reborn and I discovered I did not need a teacher to learn, everything was on the textbooks!
+But somehow my interest in Math was reborn and I discovered I did not need a teacher to learn, everything was on the textbooks!
 I started learning Math by myself.
 In the beginning only with the textbooks, later I started using another source: a High School TV course (I was still in School) named Telecurso 2º Grau (High School Telecourseware).
-By 8th grade I already knew all the Mathematics, Physics and History (another passion) High School curricula.
-During the 1st year on High School I learned the basics of Calculus thanks to the Serge Lang's book on Calculus.
-By this time I was able to prove theorems and had an intuitive logic process (just in 2000 I learned formal Symbolic Logic!) – The point is: I had then a solid foundation on Mathematics, the main tool for a programmer intending to create deep solutions.
+By 8th grade, I already knew all the Mathematics, Physics and History (another passion) High School curricula.
+During the 1st year of High School, thanks to a mysterious book I found in a bookstore, I learned the basics of Calculus.
+By this time I could prove theorems and had an intuitive logic process (just in 2000 I learned some formal Symbolic Logic!) — The point is: I had then a solid foundation on Mathematics, the main tool for a programmer intending to create deep solutions.

 While I studied Math I also started seeking knowledge about Electronics.
 The intricacies and precision of circuit diagrams seemed fascinating and I started fetching magazines about the subject.
 I even tried to build a couple of projects, but with no success: none worked!
 Although still fascinated, I was beginning to get frustrated with my failures when a new topic started appearing on the electronic magazines: microcomputers.
 The world lost a lousy electronic technician and gained a passable computer programmer.